dev-ritik/Scripts/memory/README.md

   {
     "display_name": "Ritik",
     "name_regex": "(?i)ritik",  // Used to club senders across platform
-    "dp": "ritik.jpg" // Used to add a dp to the chats }
+    "dp": "ritik.jpg" // Used to add a dp to the chats, "provider_details": {
+      "immich": {
+        "person_id": "" // Used to filter immich message by people.
+Use /api/people to get the person_id
+      }
+    }
+  }
 ]